 Give today and help us toast GOODBYE to the butter ban!

-Please consider making a donation to the Farm-to-Consumer Legal Defense Fund to help us continue our mission to defend the rights and broaden the freedoms of family farms and protect consumer access to raw milk and nutrient-dense food.* Alternatively, donations can be made by mailing a donation or calling 703-208-3276.
+Please consider making a donation to the Farm-to-Consumer Legal Defense Fund to help us continue our mission to defend the rights and broaden the freedoms of family farms and protect consumer access to raw milk and nutrient-dense food.* Alternatively, donations can be made by mailing a donation or calling 703-208-FARM (3276).

 *The Farm-to-Consumer Legal Defense Fund is a 501(c)4 organization.
 Your donation is not deductible as a charitable contribution because donations are used, in part, for lobbying.
-To make a tax-deductible donation, please visit our sister site, the Farm-to-Consumer Legal Defense Fund Foundation.

 Disclosures: The FTCLDF will firstly use donations, combined with the pledges of other supporters, in the fight to repeal the ban on raw butter.
 All donations to FTCLDF support the mission in defending the rights of members, advancing food policy and in providing information and outreach to the public.